 “Non-repeatable, Momentary Readings” means indications of the presence of methane, which persist for less than five seconds and do not recur when the sampling probe of a portable gas detector is placed in the same location.

+“Offline Well” means a landfill gas collection well that has been temporarily disconnected from vacuum, such as to perform well raising or repairs.

 “Operator” means any person or entity, including but not limited to any government entity, corporation, partnership, trustee, other legal entity, or individual that:

 Operates the MSW landfill;